gardener/landscaper/docs/guided-tour/error-handling/delete-error/README.md

 kubectl delete target -n example my-cluster
 ```

-Now, when we try to delete the Installation, there is no access information of the target cluster available from where the Helm chart should be removed.
+Now, when we try to delete the Installation, there is no access information for the target cluster available from where the Helm chart should be removed.
 This will lead to a failing deletion of the Installation:

 ```shell
 kubectl delete installation -n example hello-world